swcarpentry/matlab-novice-inflammation/index.md

 are using, so that you can share you work with them easily, and to use that language *well*.

+> ## GNU Octave {.challenge}
+>
+> [GNU Octave](http://www.gnu.org/software/octave/) is a free and open-source [alternative
+> to MATLAB which shares its syntax ([see more about compatibility](http://en.wikipedia.org/wiki/GNU_Octave#MATLAB_compatibility)).
+> The outputs and figures of these lessons were in fact obtained with GNU Octave.
+> Thus, you won't need any commercial license to learn the language albeit we will
+> be using the name of MATLAB.

 ## Topics

 1. [Analyzing Patient Data](01-intro.html)